Consumer Reviews Summary

 - Choice of supercharged V-6 or supercharged V-8 power

 They say absence makes the heart grow fonder, and it’s been around four decades since Jaguar last produced a true, dedicated sports car.
-Well they are back with one and our hearts… they have grown fonder.
+Well they are finally back with a new example and our hearts… they have grown fonder.
 The 2014 Jaguar F-Type marks Jaguar’s return to sporting intent and what a re-introduction it is.

 There are three varieties of F-Type available, separated and named by what comes under the hood.
 Starting things off is the base trim, which features a 340-hp, supercharged 3.0-liter V-6 that makes 332 pounds-feet of torque.
 Next is the F-Type S, which gets a version of the same engine that has been tuned to produce 380-hp and 339 pounds-feet of torque.
 At the mountaintop is the F-Type V-8 S, which jets from 0-60 mph in just 4.2 seconds, and has a 495-hp, supercharged 5.0-liter V-8 which makes 460 pounds-feet or torque under the bonnet.
 An eight-speed “quick shift” automatic is the only transmission option and all three varieties are rear-wheel drive.